zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create a query for the *Child Zone* that is signed with 'DO' bit set to '1' and setting the buffer size to 512 bytes
+1. Create a DNSKEY query for the *Child Zone* that is signed with 'DO' bit set to '1' and setting the buffer size to 512 bytes

 2. Obtain the set of name server IP addresses using [Method4] and [Method5]